wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 ...and it’s time to start applying for jobs.

 This _really_ is a "numbers game" - you have to apply to a lot of jobs, to get a few interviews, to get the one offer you want.
-Think of it like a [sales funnel](https://en.wikipedia.org/wiki/Purchase_funnel).
+Think of it like a [sales funnel](https://en.wikipedia.org/wiki/Purchase_funnel), and make a spreadsheet to keep track of all your applications.

 Don’t get fixated on one job, or one employer - it’ll be too disappointing if you don’t get _that one dream job_.
 There are plenty more jobs out there to apply for, you need to have thick skin, patience and determination.